cmudgal/Udacity-DS/README.md

     -seaborn
     -sklearn

 Purpose:   The purpose of this is to analyse the Seattle/Boston datasets to answer questions that can help in business decision-making.
 In this CRISP-DM is a structured approach that follows for data analysis.
+## Business Understanding (a brief description of the problem and questions of interest)
+## Data Understanding (Access and Explore)
+## Data Preparation (Cleaning)
+## Modelling (Optional)
+## Evaluation
+## Deployment
 The steps followed are Data cleaning, transforming, and modelling data to find useful insights that are beneficial for business decision-making.
-Business Understanding: Looking at the datasets for Boston and Seattle to answer following questions
-1) How does the price vary with time?
+Business Understanding: Looking at the datasets for Boston and Seattle to answer following questions Question 1) How does the price vary with time?
-2) Which months are busy for booking?
+Question 2) Which months are busy for booking?
-3) How does cancellation policy impact the bookings?
+Question 3) How does cancellation policy impact the bookings?

 Data Prepration:
 1) Filling missing data